Inside: Create family memories and a Christmas tradition by choosing special ornaments for your kids to celebrate their year.

 Where to Purchase Ornaments:

-I tend to purchase ornaments from one of these three online stores.
+I tend to purchase ornaments from one of these four online stores:

 Or, I find them at small little ornament stands in malls and at craft fairs.